karthikr06/TickDroid/README.md

 A simple multi-purpose Discord bot, now with AI.<br>
 Run `setup.py` to setup the bot, and use this in your server.

-Detailed instructions on how to setup the the bot will be added soon.
+Detailed instructions on how to set up the bot will be added soon.

 <br><br><br>

 # About TickDroid:
-TickDroid project was started back in 2020 during the lockdown.
-I, along with my friends, built this really friendly and useful discord bot.
-Unfortunately, all the files got removed from our host website a few years ago.
-This is my attempt in restarting the TickDroid project from scratch, with all new features, while still maintaining the tag of a helpful bot.
+Originally built with friends, it served as a friendly and useful utility for our community.
+Although the original source files were lost years ago, this project represents a fresh start.
+TickDroid has been rebuilt from scratch, featuring modern AI integration while maintaining its original goal: to be a helpful bot on your server.